What it Costs

 Monthly Dues and Fees for New Roots:

 For the first year they live at Earthaven, renters and work exchangers pay the Earthaven Community Association (ECA) monthly fees of $35 per person and $15 per vehicle, plus a one-time administrative fee of $25 per person.
-After a year, the monthly fees change: (1) the ECA vehicle fee is replaced by an Earthaven Homeowners Association (HOA) vehicle fee of about $11/month; (2) A new HOA fee of about $58 per person is also assessed; (3) the ECA fee of $35 per person remains in place.
+After a year, the monthly fees change: (1) the ECA vehicle fee is removed, (2) a new Earthaven Homeowners Association (HOA) fee of about $75 per person is also assessed, and (3) the ECA fee of $35 per person remains in place.
 When a resident starts provisional membership, these dues and fees are replaced by the annual dues and fees, below.
 More information.

 Community Service Requirement: